kancharlaNarmadha/1B/README.md

-# EX 9C STRING READER/WRITER
+# EX 9D SERILIZATION/DESERILIZATION
 ## DATE:
 ## AIM:
-To write a Java Program to print the String value "Hi Everybody,Welcome to Java StringReader."
-Using StringReader
+To write a Java program to perform transient in Student details(name,dept,rollno)

+Note:

+Student details are stored in a file "student.txt" using Serialization.

+Create a class Studentinfo that implements Serializable interface to make its object serialized.

+Initialize transient for dept,,rollno